mseri/pplofthesoil/README.md

 ## Ideas for the future
 The possible implications and improvement for the future are the most variuos.
 Here there is a small list of what we could and would like to achieve:

+- Implementations of more chemical and pH sensors could be made extremely cheaply and in bulk by using thick film printing processes. _This could be an avenue for further development although the technology is still heavily in it's infancy._
-- Improve the probe to make it cheaper, stronger and with longer battery life
+- Improve the probe to make it cheaper, stronger and with longer battery life.
-- Add wifi/bluetooth/NFC capability to a bigger version of the probe that would not require laptop, smartphones or raspberry pi to send the data
+- Add wifi/bluetooth/NFC capability to a bigger version of the probe that would not require laptop, smartphones or raspberry pi to send the data.
-- Create an easy to use application to collect and send the data from probes that cannot be connected to wifi or bluetooth networks
+- Create an easy to use application to collect and send the data from probes that cannot be connected to wifi or bluetooth networks.
-- Make the system independent from us and working on a global scale
+- Make the system independent from us and working on a global scale.
-- Add some finer controls on the database to avoid fake data
+- Add some finer controls on the database to avoid fake data.
-- Implement a flexible API to make the soil data available to researchers and any other in need
+- Implement a robust and flexible API to make the soil data available to researchers and any other in need.
-- Improve the Web App to include data analysis, comparisons and infographics
+- Improve the Web App to include data analysis, comparisons and infographics.
-- Go to other planet (see below)
+- Go to other planet (see below).

 ![More to come on the web app](img/moretocome.png)